willy-wagtail/raspberrypi-pihole/README.md

 ## Verify docker installation

-- Test docker is installed with `docker version`.
 - Check that your user can run a docker container by running the hello-world container, `docker run hello-world`.
 - Afterwards, clean up by removing the container and the hello-world image by firstly getting the container id by running `docker ps -a`.
 Then force remove the container by running `docker rm -f <container id>` which will stop and remove it.
 Finally, remove the downloaded image by running `docker image rm hello-world`.